 In 1971, Bachman came calling again, looking for a singer for his new outfit called Brave Belt.
 The group released two albums for Reprise Records, but Allan found himself again in a group not headed the direction he was musically, and left in '72.
 He released SEQUEL, his solo follow-up later that year.
 For the most part it followed suit of its predecessor.
 The album featured 10 original tracks he'd co-written with friends, including a remaked of "Dunrobin's Gone" (named after a street in Winnipeg), a reminiscent look back at his roots which he'd recorded only a year or so earlier with Brave Belt.

 He again fell back on outside interests to keep himself busy, including writing gospel music, and hosting a local children's TV program back home in Winnipeg.
-In '74 he got involved with an operatic productio of "Beowulf," based on the old Anglo Saxon legend.
-Allan played the lead part.
+In '74 he got involved with an operatic productio of "Beowulf," based on the old Anglo Saxon legend, and with himself playing the lead part.
 Initiated by composer, arranger, and conductor Victor Davies, the album also featured Betty Jean Wylie on the lyrics libretto.
 Originally intended to be a three album set, it was whittled down to a double record and released in '74, which was re-released in 1983.